EvoEMD: cosmic evolution with an early matter-dominated era: Usage and Examples

 \subsection{Installation and Instructions}

-To install {\tt EvoEMD}, users first need to have \cppin{GSL}~\cite{GSL} as well as \cppin{Cuba}~\cite{Hahn:2004fe,Hahn:2014fua} in their system. \cppin{GSL} comes with most Unix-like systems or can be easily installed through package manage systems. \cppin{Cuba} should be compiled by the users.
+To install {\tt EvoEMD}, users first need to have \cppin{GSL}~\cite{GSL} as well as \cppin{Cuba}~\cite{Hahn:2004fe,Hahn:2014fua} in their system. \cppin{GSL} comes with most Unix-like systems or can be easily installed through package manage systems. \cppin{Cuba} should be previously compiled.
 The corresponding directory of \cppin{Cuba} should be provided when building up {\tt EvoEMD}.
 With these dependencies satisfied, one can install {\tt EvoEMD} with \begin{bash} git clone https://github.com/ycwu1030/EvoEMD.git cd EvoEMD mkdir build; cd build cmake -DCMAKE_INSTALL_PREFIX=INSTALL_PATH -DCUBA_ROOT=CUBA_PATH ../ make make install # Optional \end{bash} where \cppin{INSTALL_PATH} is the directory where to install the package, \cppin{CUBA_PATH} is the {\tt Cuba} directory.
-The option for {\tt Cuba} directory is mandatory, while the install prefix is optional. \cppin{make install} is optional which installs the headers, library and some other components into \cppin{INSTALL_PATH}.
+The option for {\tt Cuba} directory is mandatory, while the install prefix is optional. \cppin{make install} is optional which installs the headers, library, and some other components into \cppin{INSTALL_PATH}.
 However, even without \cppin{make install}, users can still link their own program to {\tt EvoEMD}, as the library is in \cppin{build/lib} and all headers are in \cppin{SOURCE_DIR/include}.

-To use {\tt EvoEMD}, users are required to build their own `model' by providing the parameters (free and derived parameter), particles (as well as POI), and the amplitudes for all relevant processes.
-The definition of free parameter and particles (POIs) is straightforward as illustrated in the next two subsections.
-However, for derived parameter and process amplitude, one should first define the classes inherited from \cppin{Parameter_Base} for parameters and from \cppin{Amplitude_Base} for process amplitude.
-Then users can define all physical objects including parameters, particles, processes (as {\tt C++} objects) in a header file, included in the main file which will be compiled and linked to {\tt EvoEMD}.
+To use {\tt EvoEMD}, users are required to build their own `model' by providing the parameters (free and derived), particles (as well as POI), and the amplitudes for all relevant processes.
+The definition of free parameter and particles (POIs) is straightforward as illustrated in~\autoref{sec:parameters} and~\autoref{sec:particles} respectively.
+However, one should define the classes inherited from \cppin{Parameter_Base} for derived parameters and from \cppin{Amplitude_Base} for process amplitude.
+Then, users can define all physical objects including parameters, particles, processes, and solve the Boltzmann equation for the system by linking to the {\tt EvoEMD}.